Online Tools

 • Finally home after a long journey.
 Happy to hand this back to Ken Gagne!
 Loved tweeting the walk!
 Mon Sep 12 03:40:31

-Ken, a Framingham resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 Let the fundraising begin!

-Written by on March 28, 2011 at 10:27 am
+Written by on Mar 28, 2011

 I was in Columbia, South Carolina, for the weekend as my family there hosted our team's annual fundraising golf tournament.
 It is always a beautiful time of year down there, and a great time is had out on the course.
 My deepest thanks and love go out to my family for continuing to support the National MS Society by organizing this fundraising tournament each year.